 Background.
 Under the ACA, contribution percentages are used to determine: (i) whether an Applicable Large Employer (“ALE”) is subject to the ACA’s employer shared responsibility penalty for failure to provide full-time employees with affordable coverage that has “minimum value”; (ii) whether an individual is exempt from the ACA’s individual mandate penalty (if it is reimposed by Congress) due to lack of access to affordable coverage; and (iii) the amount of an eligible taxpayer’s ACA premium tax credit.

 NOTE: ALEs are employers that had 50 or more full- time equivalent employees during the preceding calendar year.

 The ACA provides that an ALE’s coverage is affordable if the employee’s required contribution for self-only coverage does not exceed a certain percentage of the employee’s household income for the tax year.
 ALEs that fail to provide affordable coverage are liable for a penalty of $3,000 per year (as indexed) for each full-time employee who receives a premium tax credit through an ACA Marketplace.

-For 2020, the required contribution percentage has decreased to 9.78% (down from 9.86% in 2019).
-This means that if an employee's share of the premium for employer-provided coverage in 2020 is more than 9.78% of his or her household income, the coverage is not considered affordable for that employee and the ALE may be liable for a penalty if that employee obtains a premium tax credit through a Marketplace.
+Revenue Procedure 2020-36.
+For 2021, the required contribution percentage has increased to 9.83% (up from 9.78% for 2020).
+This means that if an employee’s share of the premium for employer-provided coverage for 2021 is more than 9.83% of his or her household income, the coverage is not considered affordable for that employee and the ALE may be liable for a penalty if that employee obtains a premium tax credit through a Marketplace.